rollup/d3-jsnext/README.md

 Check out the [examples](https://github.com/rollup/d3-jsnext/tree/master/examples) folder to see how to use d3-jsnext.
 You need to have a build step which takes your source code and bundles it up, but it can be as simple as typing a single command into your terminal.
 In theory, any ES6-aware module bundler will work, but for best results use [rollup](https://github.com/rollup/rollup).

+Note that whereas the examples use a relative path, in your own projects you should import from `'d3-jsnext'`.

 ## Table of import names